sdiehl/wiwinwlh/tutorial.md

 ----------

 <div class="alert alert-danger">
-This is advanced section, knowledge of kind data kinds is not typically necessary to write Haskell.
+This is an advanced section, knowledge of kind data kinds is not typically necessary to write Haskell.
 </div>